"Exile or prison": This is how the regime pressured Maykel Osorbo and Luis Manuel Otero

 The dilemma of "exile or imprisonment" has extended to other political prisoners.
 The auxiliary bishop of Havana, Eloy Ricardo Domínguez, visited Félix Navarro, 72 years old, and his daughter Saylí Navarro, 39, with the same proposal mediated by the Catholic Church.
 Both categorically rejected it.

 From his cell in Guanajay, Otero also revealed that he has been deprived of basic rights granted to other inmates, such as sentence reductions and home visits.
-After receiving death threats from State Security agents, he went on a hunger strike that lasted eight days and ended on April 6.
+After receiving death threats from State Security agents, he undertook a hunger strike lasting eight days, which ended on April 6.

-Anamely Ramos, a close friend of both artists, bluntly summarized the situation: "The underlying problem remains unresolved.
+Anamely Ramos, a close friend of both artists, summed up the situation frankly: "The underlying problem remains unresolved.
 The criminalization of individuals continues."

 According to Prisoners Defenders, Cuba currently has over 1,250 political prisoners, a record number.
-Otero is scheduled to be released in July 2026, unless an agreement is reached beforehand.
-From his cell, he has stated that he will not leave without the thousands of paintings he has accumulated in five years of imprisonment: he would prefer to die inside.
+Otero is scheduled for release in July 2026, unless an agreement is reached beforehand.
+From his cell, he has stated that he will not leave without the thousands of paintings he has accumulated during five years in prison: he would rather die inside.

 Filed under: